f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

   * Stack name (needs to be less than 25 characters total)
   * Subnets AZ1 and AZ2 (make sure both are different)
-  * BIG-IQ® and BIG-IP® AMI will be mapped by default (Paris and Gov Region not supported)
+  * BIG-IQ® and BIG-IP® AMI will be mapped by default (Paris and Government regions not supported)
   * License Key 1 and 2 (used for BIG-IQ® CM and DCD, given by F5 Networks)
   * SSH Key (your AWS Key Pair Name)
   * SSG CloudFormation Stack Name (e.g. demo-ssg-trial)